meri-imperiumi/handbook/docs/checklists/03_after_sailing.md

 - [ ] Install fenders as needed
 - [ ] Switch slip lines to tied shore lines.
 Keep slip lines as (loose)
 - [ ] Ensure adequate distance from pier by pulling the boat
+- [ ] Add chafe guards to lines as needed
 - [ ] Tie tiller to the pushpit
 - [ ] Stow flag
 - [ ] Stow boathooks